List of submissions for the Academy Award for Best Animated Feature

+History

 The entire AMPAS membership has been eligible to choose the winner since the award's inception.
 If there are sixteen or more films submitted for the category, the winner is voted from a shortlist of five films, which has happened nine times, otherwise there will only be three films on the shortlist.
 Additionally, eight eligible animated features must have been theatrically released in Los Angeles County within the calendar year for this category to be activated.

 Some submissions to the Best Animated Feature category were live-action/animation hybrids, but only three films were disqualified for not meeting the 75 percent threshold.
 This happened with Arthur and the Invisibles in 2006, Yogi Bear in 2010, and The Smurfs in 2011.
 Consequently, the former two disqualifications reduced the shortlist from five films to three films in 2006 and 2010 respectively, while the latter in 2011 did not.

 Only one submission was withdrawn from the competition.
 This happened in 2020 when The SpongeBob Movie: Sponge on the Run was withdrawn for failing to complete qualification runs needed to be eligible.